Pioneering Reliable Assessment in Text-to-Image Knowledge Editing: Leveraging a Fine-Grained Dataset and an Innovative Criterion: Detailed process of the Criterion Validation Experiments

 \section{Detailed process of the Criterion Validation Experiments}

-To and the most effective threshold operator and validate the superiority of our proposed adaptive CLIP threshold, we leverage the Kosmos-2 \citep{kosmos-2} as the pseudo-label generator, enabling the automatic criterion evaluation.
-Specifically, Kosmos-2 is prompted to conduct \textbf{celebrity recognition} task (Kosmos-2 is the best open-source VLM on this task according to \citep{mmbench}).
+To validate the superiority of our proposed adaptive CLIP threshold and determine the most suitable, human-aligned threshold operator, we leverage two powerful vision-language models(VLMs), \textit{Qwen-vl-max}~\citep{qwen-vl-max} and \textit{Kosmos-2}~\citep{kosmos-2} as the pseudo-label generator, enabling automatic criterion evaluation.
+Given the excellent performance of current VLMs, it is widely acknowledged that VLM-based automatic validation is fairly reliable and more reproducible than human evaluation~\citep{vlm-eva}.

-Following previous settings, we adopt the zero-shot context for Kosmos-2 to execute the visual question answering task.
-For each synthesised image from existing editing methods, Kosmos-2 is taught to answer the question "Who is the person in this image?" with subsequent four options.
-One of these options corresponds to the target figure after editing, while the others are randomly selected from a pool of candidate celebrities.
-A synthesised image is labeled as "successful" only if Kosmos-2 selects the correct option or directly outputs the name of the target figure.
+Specifically, we first apply the T2I knowledge editing method, \textbf{ReFACT}~\citep{refact}, to synthesize edited images for the \textbf{Efficacy} prompt corresponding to each role-editing entry in RoAD, the knowledge editing dataset.
+Next, we utilize predefined prompts to instruct the VLMs to perform the \textbf{celebrity recognition} task on these edited images in a zero-shot manner: Given an edited image as visual input, the VLMs are prompted to answer the question, `Who is this person?' by choosing from four specific role options and a \textit{None of the above} option.
+One of the role options corresponds to the target figure after editing, while the others are randomly selected from a pool of candidates of the same gender as the target figure.
+A synthesized image is labeled as 'successful' only if the VLMs select the correct option or directly output the name of the target figure.